klcantrell/personal-site/src/content/blog/mind-the-empathy-gap-3-ways-to-stay-empathetic-as-you-level-up.md

 title: "Mind the Empathy Gap: 3 ways to stay empathetic as you level up"
 date: "2019-10-01T23:59:59.000Z"
 slug: "mind-the-empathy-gap-3-ways-to-stay-empathetic-as-you-level-up"
+description: "The title of this post references the iconic phrase from the London Underground, “Mind the gap.”
+It’s used to warn passengers about the..."
 img:
   src: "https://res.cloudinary.com/kalalau/image/upload/v1751936317/personal-site/mind-the-gap.jpg"
   alt: ""